 It’s not just who lived in your house before you that’s fascinating.
 It is also what was happening around them during their lives.

-Over the next ten years we can only assume that René, his half-brother and their families worked away at the mill through good years and bad until in July 1789, when the French Revolution ‘happened’.
+Over those twenty years we can only assume that René, Perrine and their large family worked away at the mill through good years and bad until in July 1789, when the French Revolution ‘happened’.